Skip to content

 • rvl.xls

-RVL is designed to be a simple grid language and it may be edited in any spreadsheet editor supporting .xls or .xlsx files (i.e. Microsoft Excel)
+RVL is designed to be a simple grid language and it can be edited in any spreadsheet editor that supports .xls or .xlsx files (e.g., Microsoft Excel).

 RVL Editor Shortcuts

-• Ctrl+P - reveals optional parameters for an action in the current line, acts as click on Params button on the RVL toolbar.
+• Ctrl+P - Reveals optional parameters for an action in the current line, acting like a click on the Params button on the RVL Toolbar.

 RVL Toolbox

-Since Rapise 6.7 you may use RVL Toolbox to quickly find RVL snippets, KB articles and documentation links.
+Since Rapise 6.7, you can use the RVL Toolbox to quickly find RVL snippets, KB articles, and documentation links.
 The toolbox is located on the right side of the RVL editor.

 RVL Toolbox

-2. List of items.
-Select an item to preview.
-Some of the items can be dragged right into RVL area.
+2. List of items: Select an item to preview.
+Some items can be dragged directly into the RVL area.

-3. Preview pane.
-It has description of selected item.
+3. Preview pane: Displays a description of the selected item.
 Click links to get more information.

 RVL Toolbox Controls

-If you select an item in the toolbox and see a yellow box with text Drag selected item to insert into RVL you may drag the item to RVL area.
+If you select an item in the toolbox and see a yellow box with text Drag selected item to insert into RVL, you can drag the item to the RVL area.

 RVL Toolbox DragDrop

-There is also and advanced way of using the toolbox:
+There is also an advanced way of using the toolbox:

-1. Start typing what you want to do in Actions column (the line must be empty),
+1. Start typing what you want to do in the Actions column (the line must be empty).

-2. then hit Enter and choose an item from the list using arrow keys,
+2. Then hit Enter and choose an item from the list using the arrow keys.

-3. then hit Enter again to insert the snippet into RVL.
+3. Then hit Enter again to insert the snippet into the RVL.

-If you want to keep the toolbox hidden then unpin it.
+If you want to keep the toolbox hidden, unpin it.

 Unpin RVL Toolbox

-Move mouse over the Toolbox label to reveal the list of items.
+Move the mouse over the Toolbox label to reveal the list of items.

 Reveal RVL Toolbox